 #2 Updated by Robert Chapman over 5 years ago

 Yes, I'm using OpenCL, and it does still happen with OpenCL disabled.
 When I'm debugging with -d all I noticed a message "[add_job] 30 load image 3027 mip 1

 [add_job] too many jobs in queue!"
 I don't think this is related to the root cause, but more of a symptom.
 When I first start DT it seems to behave, but soon as I do or interact with the interface it seems to go off into the loop.
 As soon as I resize DT to something smaller than 1035x1100 it stops and starts working as expected.
 Resize or Maximize it starts misbehaving once again.
 I'm going to see if I can figure out what source file the loop is occurring.
 I'll post what I find as soon as I get the information.

-#3 Updated by Philipp Christ about 5 years ago
+#3 Updated by Philipp Christ over 5 years ago

 Just thought I add this here after it looks like I experienced the same behaviour today.

 I can see DT refreshing the lighttable in the console/log and after reading this redmine issue I also noticed that I couldn't use functions like remove while this was happening.